YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_1.md

  * [interface/src/template](https://github.com/YaruG1022/WSU-SU21-CPTS322-Project/tree/2ade5d95e441eb082bc0703f712d611479a3f86c/src/template)

 ## Retrospective Summary
+In this sprint, we made significant progress by building a multi-page website and setting up a basic operational backend.
+We also identified areas for enhancement, particularly in making our website more interactive and functional.
+Going forward, we aim to integrate our frontend and backend components, implement authentication processes, and extend our database to store various types of information.

 Here's what went well:
   * Successfully created a multi-page web template featuring a descent design.
   * Established and tested a foundational database and basic operational functionality.